Mission

 In May 2012, the Theatre was presented with the opportunity of a three-to-one matching fundraising challenge to secure a $10 million endowment.
 The Theatre’s then-managing director Tricia Trimble led the way for the Theatre to meet its first fundraising challenge, paving the way to receive an exceptional gift of $7 million from the Maltz Family Foundation and ensuring that the Theatre continues in perpetuity.
 The endowment was fully completed and in place two years later.

 In October 2014, the Theatre completed a $2.5 million expansion and renovation to create The Green Room Club Level Lounge and seating area.
-A gift of the Roe Green Foundation and other generous donors, the renovation expanded the lobby, created an upstairs club level lounge and event space and added 62 luxurious premium seats to the Theatre, increasing its capacity to 617 seats.
+A gift of the Roe Green Foundation and other generous donors, the renovation expanded the first floor lobby, created an upstairs club level lounge and event space, and added 62 luxurious premium seats to the Theatre, increasing total seating capacity to 617 seats.

-Once one of the most renowned cultural centers in South Florida, the Burt Reynolds Dinner Theatre operated as a local landmark and arts institution from 1979 to 1996.
+Once one of the most renowned cultural centers in South Florida, the Burt Reynolds Dinner Theater operated as a local landmark and arts institution from 1979 to 1996.

 Founded, built and operated by Burt Reynolds, the $2 million Burt Reynolds Dinner Theatre originally broke ground in May 1978 and gained success and fame from its inception.
 More celebrities performed on its stage than any other arts venue in Palm Beach County at that time, including such stars as Martin Sheen, Sarah Jessica Parker, Julie Harris and Judd Nelson.